mooltipass/minible/protocol.md

 |:-------------------|:---------------|:----------|
 | Command Identifier | Payload Length | Payload   |

-As with our previous devices, every message sent by the computer will receive an answer.
+As with our previous devices, every non-debug / non-test message sent by the computer will receive an answer.
-In all command descriptions below, hmstrlen() is a custom strlen function treating a characters as a uint16_t (Unicode BMP).
-Therefore hmstrlen("a") = 2.
+In all command descriptions below, hmstrlen() is a custom strlen function treating a character as a uint16_t (Unicode BMP).
+Therefore, hmstrlen("a") = 2.

 ## [](#header-2) Mooltipass Commands